 |42||1||Light hikers/running shoes||For lower elevation hiking and to wear around camp|

 |Not Pictured||Quick-drying towel||To dry off with after washing up at camp|

 |Not Pictured||Sleeping bag and pad*||A sleeping bag can be rented and the sleeping pad is included in the climb price|

 In conclusion, these are all items the staff at Kilimanjaro Sunrise recommends.
-It is up to you to decide what you can live with and what you can’t.
+But it’s up to you to decide what you can live with and what you can’t.
 Just remember Mount Kilimanjaro is 19,341 feet tall.
 That is higher than Mount Everest base camp.
 Even though Mount Kilimanjaro is the most “walkable” mountain on Earth, it is still a harsh environment.
 Trekking on Kilimanjaro needs to be taken seriously.
 Knowing what to wear on Kilimanjaro is very important.

 Finally, once you make the summit, you’ll have plenty of pictures to impress your friends with on social media.